 On average, an egg donation cycle lasts about eight weeks from start to finish.
 The hormone injections, which start about 2 weeks from the estimated egg retrieval, require the most effort on your part.
 Typically, our donors are on birth control during the initial period, while your assigned fertility nurse creates the cycle calendar.
 If you live out of state and are donating eggs for the first time, you will need to be monitored very closely by our medical team during the last 10 days of your egg donation cycle.
-This means that you will need to stay in LA for 7 to 10 days.
+This means that you will need to stay local to the retrieval clinic for 7 to 10 days.
 Donating eggs does require a time commitment.
-If you have a full time job, or are in school, you need to make sure you can take time off prior to matching with intended parents or committing too donating your eggs.
+If you have a full-time job or are in school, you need to make sure you can take time off before matching with intended parents or committing to donating your eggs.

 How much money can I get for donating my eggs?

 Our egg donors are compensated for their time and effort.
 Pinnacle Egg Bank has competitive compensation packages, which your intake coordinator will review with you after you apply.
 You are compensated on the day of your egg retrieval procedure, and may qualify for an increase in compensation with subsequent donations.